You are viewing a story from harrypotterfanfiction.com

 He didn’t have to ask what she meant.
 “Because they’re my family.
 I know they’ve done a lot of awful things, but they’re still my family.”
 When she didn’t respond, he pointed out, “I’ve met all of your family.
 I’ve even met your Muggle grandparents.”

 “My grandparents didn’t do anything-”

 “I didn’t say that they did.”
 His tone was still calm.
-“My point is just that I’ve made the effort, and everyone in your family hasn’t exactly made me feel welcome.”
+“My point is just that I’ve made the effort, and not everyone in your family has made me feel welcome.”

 He didn’t mention Roxanne by name, but Rose knew that he was thinking of her in particular.
 Roxanne had many positive traits, and Rose loved her dearly, but it was true that she still treated Scorpius with a suspicion that wasn’t really warranted or fair.
 Rose suspected that it mostly had to do with the fact that Scorpius had been in Slytherin in school; Roxanne had always disliked all Slytherins on principle, and despite Scorpius’s longstanding friendship with Albus and his relationship with Rose, Roxanne couldn’t quite get over her suspicion.